 We find no evidence that lower income countries are disadvantaged by delay during the litigation phase of the WTO’s dispute settlement process.
 To the extent that there is any trend, it appears that litigation actually progresses faster when lower income countries initiate it against rich countries, than when rich countries initiate disputes against lower income countries.

 After fact-finding litigation is completed, however, lower income complainants suffer significantly more delay before the dispute moves to the WTO’s compliance procedures.
 Crucially, lower income countries do not experience this delay when they use a more formal, but optional, WTO procedure for determining the total time for compliance.
 This phenomenon strongly suggests that lower income nations may face strategic delay in open negotiations with their more powerful counterparts, but that the disadvantage is mitigated, or even eliminated, in the context of formal WTO procedures.

 Boston University International Law Journal

-James W. Coleman, An Empirical Analysis of Wealth Disparities in WTO Disputes: Do Poorer Countries Suffer from Strategic Delay During Dispute Litigation? (with Geoff Antell), 29 B.U.
+Geoffrey Antell & James W. Coleman, An Empirical Analysis of Wealth Disparities in WTO Disputes: Do Poorer Countries Suffer from Strategic Delay During Dispute Litigation?, 29 B.U.
 L.J.
 267 (2011)